reifyhealth/specmonstah/README.md

-In learning any new tool, I think it's useful to begin by learning the tool's purpose, then getting a high-level overview of the architecture and how it achieve's the tool's purpose.
+In learning any new tool, I think it's useful to begin by learning the tool's purpose, then getting a high-level overview of the architecture and how it achieves the tool's purpose.
 With those concepts in place, concrete examples and exercises will help you understand how to use the tool.
-So let's start with Specmonstah's purpose.
+If you think that approach is bazonkers because you're a hands-on type purpose, you can skip to [01: schema, query, ent-dbPurpose](#01-schema-query-ent-db).

+### Purpose & Architecture Overview

 Specmonstah was built to aid testing by generating and inserting records in a database in dependency order.
 For example, if you want to